 We also obtain information from outside parties or services to run our business.
 We protect and process information obtained from those parties as described in this Privacy Statement, consistent with any additional restrictions imposed by the source of information.
 Our sources may vary over time and depend upon how you use the Tax Hive Services.
 For a list of the categories of sources from whom we obtain information, please see the section “Other information sources” below).

 We may also get information about you from others where permitted by applicable law.
 For example, we receive information from:

 - Supplemental information and identity verification providers.
 Service providers who help us verify your identity and the specifics of your business and supplement the information you have provided to ensure the accuracy of your information.
 For example, we use third-party service providers to validate your mailing address and phone number or provide additional details about your business.
 These providers may include, for example, your financial institution, telecommunications provider, or email provider.

 - Support providers.
 Service providers who provide us with information about you or your interaction with the Tax Hive websites.
 For example, we may obtain service and support information or technical issues you have raised with these third parties.

 - Other users.
 As described in sections “Information Provided by Others,” we may get information about you from other users, such as your spouse, your head of household, or your business partner.

 - Risk management, cybersecurity, and anti-fraud providers.
-We may receive information from service providers who help us assess risks associated with our offerings, including to help combat fraud, illegal activity, and to help protect your personal information.
+We may receive information from service providers who help us assess risks associated with our offerings, including to help combat fraud and illegal activity and to help protect your personal information.

 - Content providers.
-We may receive information from software providers that make user-generated content from their service available to others, such as local business reviews or public social media posts.
+We may receive information from software providers that make user-generated content from their services available to others, such as local business reviews or public social media posts.